Registration and Compliance Fees for Singapore Companies

 ** The relevant government agency may charge an administrative fee for processing and issuance of the business licences.
 The cost for licences in each industry may be found on the GoBusiness Licensing website.

-We hope that this article has provided you an overview on the costs involved in incorporating a company in Singapore.
+We hope that this article has provided you with a helpful overview of the costs of incorporating a company in Singapore.

-Should you require the assistance of a corporate secretarial firm with the services mentioned above, feel free to get in touch with our partner for a quotation.
+Should you require the assistance of a corporate secretarial firm with the services mentioned above, feel free to get in touch with our partner firm for a customised quotation.

-We offer customised package of services tailored to your needs at competitive rates.
+We offer a customisable service packages tailored to your needs at competitive rates.

 - How to Choose an ACRA-Approved Name for Your Business